jordo1138/fastapi-x402/README.md

 ### 1. Environment Setup

-Create a `.env` file in your project root:
+Create a `.env` file in your project root.
+Copy .env.example -> .env:

 ```bash
 # Required: Your merchant wallet address